com-pas/contributing/docs/MISSION-COMPAS.md

 compared to the previous generations.
 An open source collaboration is essential to meet those requirements in a cost-efficient way by sharing the effort through a leveraged development approach that involves all stakeholders from equipment manufacturers to end-users, fostering vendor-agnostic implementations and convergence of utility practices.

-## Presentations

-CoMPAS presentations can be added to the presentations for re-use.

-## Contributing

-Interested in contributing?
-Please read carefully the [CONTRIBUTING guidelines](/CONTRIBUTING.md).